jad-tab/jad-tab.github.io/_posts/2021-01-10-Pneumonia.md

 ## Setting up the GPU on Amazon AWS

 The first step was to setup a GPU: though not exactly strictly necessary, I wanted to learn how to setup an instance on Amazon AWS.
+I selected a p2.xlarge instance GPU, to hopefully speed up some computations.
 ![alt]({{ site.url }}{{ site.baseurl }}/figures2/instance.png)